Home News Editorials Why Max Scherzer Should or Shouldn’t Be Pursued By the Braves This...

 Mentorship As An Added Bonus

-Scherzer’s value wouldn’t just be on the mound, his experience and leadership could be invaluable for Atlanta’s young pitchers.
+Scherzer’s value wouldn’t just be on the mound, his experience and leadership could be invaluable for Atlanta’s young pitchers such as Spencer Strider.
 Imagine being a rising star in the Braves organization and learning from one of the greatest pitchers of this generation.
 Having Scherzer in the clubhouse and mentoring young arms could have a lasting impact on the organization.
 His presence alone could elevate the next wave of Atlanta’s pitching talent.

 What Could Hold the Braves Back?